 Concerns about high school safety in America have been increasing for a long time.
 School shootings have had a very long history in America.
 However, the awareness of school shootings has most likely increased in recent years.
 As such, more and more groups have pushed for higher school security standards.
+Unlike buying a home security system, school safety requires a big investment with a lot of equipment.
+Plus it also requires a change in policy to understand how the threats are coming into the school.

 Developing an effective school security system requires an understanding of the sorts of threats that students and teachers face.
 Drug use is a problem in many American high schools.
 Bullying is another threat faced by many American high school students, although bullying has not always been treated as a problem that needs to be addressed by the administration.
 School shootings are disastrous problems that often make national headlines, so preventing them is one of the most desirable measures against them.